A tale of two dogs…canine and hot dog

 Acme Canine owner Laura Pakis has been a professional dog trainer for years and founded the Lewis Center-based business six years ago.
 She is certified in breed selection, puppy development, assistance dog training, basic and advanced obedience, Police K-9 and protection training, tracking, E-touch training, Pack to Basics, and pet first aid.
 While browsing the web, “I noticed on the Acme Hot Dog and Sausage Co. website that “The Acme Hotdog & Sausage Company is committed to investing in the charitable needs and the quality of life in Columbus and Franklin County,” says Laura.
 “Acme Canine believes in giving back to the community through events such as Woofie’s Birthday Fun Walk and volunteering our services to raise funds for nonprofit dog-related organizations and educating the public on responsible dog ownership.”

-As the two struck up a friendship, they decided that their combined interests could be a benefit to others, while providing valuable exposure for both businesses.
+As the two struck up a friendship, they decided that their combined interests could benefit others while providing valuable exposure for both businesses.

-After more discussion, Mark invited Acme Canine to participate in the Acme Hotdog & Sausage Company Hot Dog Eating Contest on Sunday, August 7 at the Columbus Baptist Church at 5075 Cleveland Avenue, Columbus, Ohio from 11am until 12:30pm.
+After more discussion, Mark invited Acme Canine to participate in the Acme Hotdog & Sausage Company Hot Dog Eating Contest on Sunday, August 7.
+2020 at the Columbus Baptist Church at 5075 Cleveland Avenue, Columbus, Ohio, from 11 am until 12:30 pm.
 The hotdog-eating contest is styled after the famous Nathan’s Coney Island hotdog eating contest, held every summer in New York.
 Mark wanted to bring that kind of contest to Columbus as “something new, fresh and exciting, and to start a new Columbus summer tradition.”
-To coordinate the event, Mark and Laura, along with the Acme staff came up with a costume contest for the dogs.
+Mark and Laura, along with the Acme staff, came up with a costume contest for the dogs to coordinate the event.
 The contest theme is to dress up the dogs in costumes representing the Acme Hotdog combo items from the menu.
 “With all of the different menu items we have, the possibilities are endless,” laughs Mark.

-Along with the contest, the Acme duo decided to set up a series of events featuring both Acme businesses.
+The Acme duo and the contest decided to set up a series of events featuring both Acme businesses.
 The first Hot Diggity Dogs!
-Event on Wednesday, July 28 from 5:30pm until 7:30pm and focuses on fun and good eats for the entire family.
+Event is on Wednesday, July 28, 2010, from 5:30 pm until 7:30 pm and focuses on fun and good eats for the entire family.
 The first of a monthly series of clinics, the Hot Diggity Dogs!
-Event is a chance for dog lovers to “bone up” on responsible dog ownership and to learn some new tricks, while helping to support the Meals on Wheels We Love Our Pets (WALOP) program.
+The event is a chance for dog lovers to “bone up” on responsible dog ownership and learn some new tricks while helping to support the Meals on Wheels We Love Our Pets (WALOP) program.
 Participants who bring a pet food item as a donation will receive a special dog treat.
 The event will be held on the patio at Acme Hotdog & Sausage Company, located at 4989 Cleveland Avenue in Columbus, Ohio.
 Admission is free for the monthly events.